earnx-stake/EarnX-Moonbeam/README.md

 As part of the EarnX-Moonbeam bot launch, we will run a lottery for EarnX delegators and the winners will get 50 GLMR as a weekly prize.
 The campaign will last 4 (four) weeks!

-Please find the bot on Telegram as @EarnX-Moonbeam .
+Please find the bot on Telegram as @earnx_moonbeam_bot .

 **List of commands:**